Zacharooos/Projeto-Biblioteca-C-/README.md

 # Biblioteca-AEDs

-Trabalho de Algoritmo e Estrutura de Dados (3º Período) CEFET started to rebuild its library collection, and for the virtual management of the library it was decided to select a student of Computer Engineering to create a new management software. to select a student of Computer Engineering to create a new management software.
+Trabalho de Algoritmo e Estrutura de Dados (3º Período):

+CEFET started to rebuild its library collection, and for the virtual management of the library it was decided to select a student of Computer Engineering to create a new management software. to select a student of Computer Engineering to create a new management software.
 At At the time of the selection, you were lucky enough to be chosen to develop this software.
 Now the CEFET